chauhansumitdev/DesignPatterns/README.md

 3. **Command Pattern:** Encapsulates a request as an object, thereby parameterizing clients with queues, requests, and operations.
 4. **Chain of Responsibility Pattern:** Passes the request along a chain of handlers.
 Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.
 5. **State Pattern:** Allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

-These patterns provide proven solutions to common design problems and are widely used in software development to enhance flexibility, maintainability, and scalability.